 The UK elderly have a similar dietary carbon footprint to UK adults, largely due to their consumption of meat.
-The Livewell Plate brings a reduction in overall land occupation and grassland per individual, while cropland increases a little - but remains well under allowable levels.
+The Livewell Plate brings a reduction in overall land occupation, grassland and cropland.
 Nutritionally, the UK elderly are closer to Eatwell Guide recommendations than younger adults.
-Their 2030 Livewell Plate contains more legumes, nuts, fruit, vegetable oil, meat replacers, grainbased products and vegetables; while all types of meat, cheese and sugar and confectionery are significantly reduced.
+Their 2030 Livewell Plate contains more legumes, nuts, fruit, vegetable oil, meat replacers, grain-based products and vegetables; while all types of meat (including composite food), cheese and dairy are significantly reduced.
 Other food groups remain mostly unchanged from the current diet.